Commercial Orbital Transportation Services: Background

-In 2004, NASA awarded a contract to Kistler Aerospace (which later became Rocketplane Kistler) for $227 million, despite the fact that Kistler had already filed for bankruptcy.
+In February 2004, NASA awarded a contract to Kistler Aerospace (which later became Rocketplane Kistler) for $227 million, despite the fact that Kistler had already filed for bankruptcy a year before.
+Some observers saw this as a gift for the head of Kistler, NASA legend George Mueller.
 This upset Elon Musk, as there had not been a competition and Musk could have used the funding at SpaceX.
-Musk protested, and NASA withdrew the contract to Kistler after the Government Accountability Office issued a ruling in support of Musk.
+Musk protested, and NASA withdrew the contract to Kistler after hearing that the Government Accountability Office planned to issue a ruling in support of Musk.
 NASA returned to the planning phase, and this eventually resulted in the COTS competition.